Book crossing numbers of the complete graph and small local convex crossing numbers: Abstract

 \section{Abstract}

-A \emph{$ k $-page book drawing} of a graph $ G $ is a drawing of $ G $ on $ k $ halfplanes with common boundary $ l $, a line, where the vertices are on $ l $ and the edges cannot cross $ l $.
+A \emph{$ k $-page book drawing} of a graph $ G $ is a drawing of $ G $ on $ k $ halfplanes with a line $ l $ as a common boundary such that the vertices are located on $ l $ and the edges cannot cross $ l $.
 The \emph{$ k $-page book crossing number} of the graph $ G $, denoted by $ \nu_k(G) $, is the minimum number of edge-crossings over all $ k $-page book drawings of $ G $.
-Let $G=K_n$ be the complete graph on $n$ vertices.
-We improve the lower bounds on $ \nu_k(K_n) $ for all $ k\geq 14 $ and determine $ \nu_k(K_n) $ whenever $ 2 < n/k \leq 3 $.
+This paper improves previous results on $ k $-page book crossing numbers of the complete graph $ K_n $.
+We determine $ \nu_k(K_n) $ whenever $ 2 < n/k \leq 3 $ and improve the lower bounds on $ \nu_k(K_n) $ for all $ k\geq 14 $.
 Our proofs rely on bounding the number of edges in convex graphs with small local crossing numbers.
-In particular, we determine the maximum number of edges that a graph with local crossing number at most $ \ell $ can have for $ \ell\leq 4 $.
+In particular, we determine the maximum number of edges that a convex graph with at most $ \ell $ crossings per edge can have for any $ \ell\leq 4 $.